starksm64/wildfly-swarm-service-broker/README.md

 # wildfly-swarm-service-broker
-Open Service Broker API framework for Wildfly Swarm
+This is an example project of implenting the Open Service Broker API(OSBAPI) framework for Wildfly Swarm.
+It consists of an abstract JAX-RS base class that implements the OSBAPI endpoints along with an example concrete JWTService implementation that manages JWTServiceInstance(s).

 # Minishift setup
 Either perform: